And He Roared

 And He Roared: Babatunde was having his morning bath when he heard a knocking on the door; he wrapped his towel around his midriff and headed for the front door.
 He looked through the peephole and saw Tope, who looked impatient.

 He opened the door and surveyed his brother, frowning heavily, “So they have installed the king and the town burned down?”

 Tope was serious, “You have to get out of the house now.”

 Babatunde was angry and kept his expression rigid.
-He dropped on his knees and gave a full- throated roar that sent Tope and everyone else scampering for the front door.
-Babatunde went straight to his bathroom and saw the large snake that had been dropped there.
-He closed the bathroom door and fetched a plant, which he simply dropped in the bathroom.
-The snake thrashed trying to avoid the smell of the plant and Babatunde waited grimly by the door.
+He dropped on his knees and gave a full-throated roar that sent Tope and everyone else scampering for the front door.
+Babatunde went straight to his bathroom and saw the giant snake that had been dropped there.
+He closed the bathroom door and fetched a plant, which he simply dumped in the toilet.
+The snake thrashed, trying to avoid the smell of the plant, and Babatunde waited grimly by the door.
 Tope gingerly walked up and stared in awed horror at his brother, swallowing several times.
-Babatunde did not give him a look but just stared at the door, gradually the door opened and the snake crawled out and died in front of Babatunde while Tope jumped almost his height into the air when he saw the snake emerge.
+He did not give him a look but just stared at the door, gradually the door opened, and the snake crawled out and died in front of Babatunde while Tope jumped almost his height into the air when he saw the snake emerge.

 There was silence and respect in the eyes of Tope as he gave his brother the one fist salute.

 Babatunde put a hand on the shoulder of Tope, and his voice had returned to normal as he thanked Tope for coming to warn him.
 He offered to take Tope back to the garage after breakfast.
 He called his office and said he would be late coming in.

 There was silence as Babatunde went back into his bedroom to change, and he quickly made cornmeal for his brother and asked him to share what he learned and why he had come to town to warn him.